 And obviously, if the issues are ongoing, no devices in the morning will have to become the rule.
 Let your kids read books if they get ready on time.
 It’s good for them!

-8. Everything in the Same Place.
+8. For No-Stress School Mornings Put Everything in the Same Place.
 Every.
 Single.
 Day.

 I mentioned before how many times my mornings have been derailed by missing shoes.
 The same can be said of coats, backpacks, my keys, etc.